+• Completion of CPD log built into work timetable

+• Requirement of progression for increment

+24.2.4 Does your organisation use/accept the BAJR Skills Passport?
+Yes□ No□

+24 2 5 How does your organisation support staff in achieving what is on their personal

+24.2.3 development plans (PDP)?

+Exampl es may include:

+• Record on PDP/appraisal record

+• Provide paid/unpaid leave/financial support or awards to pursue personal learning goals

+Trainin g provision

-24.2.6 What methods does your organisation use to ensure that staff are being appropriately trained, developing technical competence and pursuing career progression opportunities?
+2426 What methods does your organisation use to ensure that staff are being appropriately

+24.2.0 trained, developing technical competence and pursuing career progression

+opportunities?

+Exampl es may include:

-- In-house training
+• In-house training

-- Group courses bought in from specialists
+• Group courses bought in from specialists

-- External training sourced
+• External training sourced

-- Support to attend CIfA Special Interest Group workshops
+• Support to attend CIfA Special Interest Group workshops

-- Personal development provision through practical, financial and professional support
+• Personal development provision through practical, financial and professional support

-- Professional development mentoring
+• Professional development mentoring

-- Personal development discussion at PDP
+• Personal development discussion at PDP

-- Opportunities to "act up" into roles
+• Opportunities to "act up" into roles

-- Induction and review when moving to new grade
+• Induction and review when moving to new grade

-- Internal adverts for jobs
+• Internal adverts for jobs

-24.2.7 How does your organisation ensure that all staff are aware of the range of training on offer and how to access it?
-Examples may include: Informed at induction Item in team meetings Advertised on noticeboard, intranet, email.
-Staff encouraged to reflect on training needs and to request training Staff identifying training provision and sharing with colleagues Learning rep, training champion, mentors 24.2.8 Please provide a brief summary of the type of training and development opportunities which your organisation has provided to its staff during the past three years.
+24.2.7 How does your organisation ensure that all staff are aware of the range of training on

+offer and how to access it?

+• es may include:

+• Informed at induction

+• Item in team meetings

+• Advertised on noticeboard, intranet, email.

+• Staff encouraged to reflect on training needs and to request training

+• Staff identifying training provision and sharing with colleagues

+• Learning rep, training champion, mentors

+24.2.8 Please provide a brief summary of the type of training and development opportunities

+which your organisation has provided to its staff during the past three years.

 24.2.9 How does your organisation record how much time employees spend training?

+F

+- es may include: Internal training log

+חוופווואן וואוווא ווא

-Examples may include: • Internal training log • Spreadsheet • IT system 24.2.10 What was the average number of training days per member of staff over the last year?
-In job days Off job days 24.2.11 Does your organisation have a training budget?
+• Spreadsheet IT system • 24.2.10 What was the average number of training days per member of staff over the last year?
+In job Off job days days 24.2.1 Does your organisation have a training budget?
 Yes□ No□ 24.2.12 Is this training budget under your organisation's direct control?
-Yes□ No□ Career entrants 24.2.13 Does your organisation have any staff who are career entrants?
-Yes□ No□ 24.2.14 If yes, does your organisation offer a structured training programme for career entry level staff?
+Yes \Box No \Box Career entrants 24.2.13 Does your organisation have any staff who are career entrants?
+Yes \square No \square 24.2.14 If yes, does your organisation offer a structured training programme for career entry level staff?
 Yes□ No□ 24.2.15 Is your organisation's training programme accredited by CIfA?
-Yes□ No□ Not applicable□ 24.2.16 If Yes, how many trainees do you currently have?
+Yes \square No \square Not applicable \square 24.2.16 If Yes, how many trainees do you currently have?
 24.2.17 If your organisation offers a structured training programme that is not accredited by CIfA, please provide details.
-Examples may include: Teaching programme Competency based Mapped against business benchmarks, KPIs,

-- Delivering against national occupational standards - 24.2.18 If your organisation does not offer a structured training programme for career entry level staff, how does it provide opportunities for new appointments at career entry level to gain Practitioner level skills and competence? (in accordance with CIfA policy on the use of training posts on archaeological projects)
+Examp es may include: • Teaching programme • Competency based Mapped against business benchmarks, KPIs, • Delivering against national occupational standards 24.2.18 If your organisation does not offer a structured training programme for career entry level staff, how does it provide opportunities for new appointments at career entry level to gain Practitioner level skills and competence? (in accordance with CIfA policy on the use of training posts on archaeological projects) , 25 \ olunteers orts student training and appropriate volunteer opportunities on projects without ion.
+Please refer to the policy statement 17 on the "Use of volunteers and students".
+25.1 Describe your work with volunteers Please onsider the following points: • Extent of work with volunteers